An introduction to local payment methods

 A bank transfer is simply the transfer of funds from the customer’s bank account to the merchant's bank account.
 The sender just needs the recipient's bank details, including their account number and, for the US, bank routing number.
 Bank transfers are a fairly accessible payment method, making them a popular option worldwide.

-BNPL allows customers to split the cost of an expensive purchase into several more affordable payments or to defer payment for a set period of time.
+BNPL lets customers split the cost of a purchase into manageable instalments or defer payment for a set period of time.
 This increases customer spending power, helps merchants attract more customers, and boosts sales.
-Merchants can offer BNPL by working with a third-party provider, such as Klarna, who charges a fee of around 5%.

 Cash on delivery is essentially a transaction where a customer pays for goods or services when they’re received.
 Because there’s no risk of the payment failing, cash on delivery is a common local payment method in countries where a lack of financial infrastructure can make other payment types difficult or even impossible.

 Pay on delivery payment methods are not just for countries with a developing financial infrastructure though, and are growing in popularity in all over the world as they enable goods to be checked by customers before the payment is made.
-An example is the service Splitit recently enabled for AliExpress customers in partnership with Checkout.com, that will initially launch in Germany, Spain and France.
+A notable example is the service Splitit enabled for AliExpress customers in partnership with Checkout.com, which launched in Germany, Spain and France.

 Someone buys a product or service, and the merchant sends an invoice requesting payment within a particular time frame, often between 14 and 30 days.
 Invoices are commonly used for business-to-business payments (B2B) or by service providers.